blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_afterNewDemographics.md

-has made the safe D districts safer by adding voters-of-color (mostly Black voters but also some Hispanic and Asian voters) and thus made the rest of the districts easier for Republicans to win by removing those same voters from places where they might have made districts competitive
+has made the safe D districts safer by adding voters-of-color (mostly Black voters but also some Hispanic and Asian voters) and thus made the rest of the districts easier for Republicans to win by removing those same voters from places where they might have made districts competitive.

 ## 5. Coda #2: Brief intro to our methods (for non-experts)
 This part of the post contains a general summary of the math behind what we’re